Experienced Child Custody Modification Attorney in Los Angeles, Orange, San Diego, Riverside, and San Bernardino Counties

-What is Considered a Significant Change in Circumstances and How Does it Apply to My Child Custody Case?
+What is Considered a Significant Change in Circumstance and How Does it Apply to My Child Custody Case?

-In modification proceedings, the goal is to convince the family court that since entry of the prior order, these significant changes have taken place and require a new custody and visitation order.
+In modification proceedings, the goal is to convince the family court that since entry of the prior order, significant changes have taken place and require a new custody and visitation order.
 Courts are reluctant to modify their orders, since they were arrived at after careful consideration of the facts in the case and the California Family Code provides that children are entitled to a certain level of stability.
-Having an experienced California family law attorney is essential to convince the judge that the changes in your case justify a new order.

 Examples of a “significant change in circumstances” which may justify a modification of child custody are: